-If you are planning a leave from work (FMLA or personal leave due to illness, injury, pregnancy, to provide care for a family member, or other), you will need to file a leave request and/or disability claim via unum.com (log in or register and then follow claim submission instructions) or by calling UNUM by calling 866-779-1054.
-Please view the Leave Request Process for additional information.
+If you are planning a leave from work (FMLA or personal leave due to illness, injury, pregnancy, to provide care for a family member, or other), you will need to file a leave request and/or disability claim via online or by calling UNUM, please review the updated instructions or reach out to the Benefits team for additional assistance.

 Members who initiated a leave prior to 11/1/22 (even if your leave date starts after 11/1/22): Please view the Leave Request Process for additional information.
 Communicate with UNUM by calling 866-779-1054 or log in to your account at unum.com.

 Members who are initiating a leave as of 11/1/22 or later: Please view the Total Leave Employee Education Flyer and/or Total Leave Employee Portal User Guide for instructions and additional information.
 When ready to request leave or file a claim, log in to your Total Leave account.
 Communicate with UNUM by calling 866-868-6737 (8 a.m. – 5 p.m.
 ET) or log in to your account at portal.unum.com.

 If the reason for the leave is your own health, short and long-term disability insurance may apply.
 These are Foth-paid benefits available to eligible members, effective on their hire date.

 When requesting disability paid time-off, you must notify your RCM and Benefits of your absence from work.

 In addition, some states offer their own disability, family or leave coverage, such as the following.
 If your state offers separate coverage, you’ll need to apply for that coverage as well.
 Payments for short- and long-term disability will be reduced by any state provided benefit.